lowlevel-1989/ambidextro-mods/README.md

 - Custom save system for achievements.
 - Compatible with the achievements shown on [Steam](https://steamcommunity.com/stats/3445580/achievements).

-> ⚠️ This mod uses its own save system, which **is not compatible with the game's official achievement system**.
-Progress will only be preserved if the mod remains active.
+⚠️ Important: This mod uses its own local save system and does not sync achievements with Steam.
+Achievements unlocked with this mod are local only and not recognized by the official game system.
+Progress is saved separately and will only persist while the mod is active.

 ---